eocello10/freestyle-baseball-project/README.md

         - Type in conda create -n notifcations-env python=3.7 (first time only)
     2. Activate your conda environment
         - conda activate notifications-env
-    3. You will need to install a few items:
+    3. You will need to install a few items once you have changed directories to cd baseball:
         - pip install -r requirements.txt
         - pip install pandas
+        - pip install lxml
+        - pip instalL html5lib
     4. Twilio Account setup - Only if you want to receive notifications
         - For SMS capabilities, [sign up for a Twilio account](https://www.twilio.com/try-twilio), click the link in a confirmation email to verify your account, then confirm a code sent to your phone to enable 2FA.
         - Then [create a new project](https://www.twilio.com/console/projects/create) with "Programmable SMS" capabilities.
 And from the console, view that project's Account SID and Auth Token.
 Update the contents of the ".env" file to specify these values as environment variables called `TWILIO_ACCOUNT_SID` and `TWILIO_AUTH_TOKEN`, respectively.